Supporting Intimate Partner Violence Survivors in Pediatric Health Care Settings

 This team hosted a webinar focused on how to operationalize universal education, using the CUES framework, in pediatric primary care.
 They have been designing a learning collaborative/MOC4 project for Connecticut AAP members and pediatricians in the state on universal education on domestic violence in outpatient pediatric settings.

-Sample scripts/dialogue for having conversations about IPV with parents and caregivers in pediatric health care settings
+- Practical tools for supporting IPV survivors in pediatric health care settings

 - American Academy of Pediatrics (AAP) Clinical Report – Intimate Partner Violence: The Role of the Pediatrician

 - Video Series – “In the words of an IPV survivor”